Can You Sue An Uninsured Driver?

 There are other situations where it may be in your best interest to sue an uninsured driver.
 If the other driver was intoxicated at the time of the accident, for example, then a civil suit may proceed more smoothly.

-If you do choose to sue the other driver, then you may be able to recoup damages for pain and suffering, loss of income and earning ability, healthcare costs, home maintenance costs (if you’re unable to maintain your home while injured), family member costs, caregiver benefits, death benefits, and funeral expenses, among other costs.
+Suppose you do choose to sue the other driver.
+In that case, you may be able to recoup damages for pain and suffering, loss of income and earning ability, healthcare costs, home maintenance costs (if you’re unable to maintain your home while injured), family member costs, caregiver benefits, death benefits, and funeral expenses, among other costs.

 Yes, you can sue uninsured or underinsured drivers.
-In many cases, this is your best and only option for recovering losses.
-Remember: approximately 1 in 7 drivers across America are driving without insurance every day.
+This is often your best and only option for recovering losses.
+Remember: approximately 1 in 7 drivers across America drive without insurance daily.
 In some states, as many as 1 in 5 or even 1 in 3 drivers do not have insurance.